 What happened to the twelve Greek gods and goddesses?

 With the rise of Christianity and the Byzantine Empire, the ancient religion was gradually banned and faded away.
 Materials from the ancient temples were often used to build Byzantine churches and other buildings.

 The main religion in Greece is Christianity.
 However, there is a small number of people who worship the twelve gods of ancient Greece.
 In recent years, there have been a few ceremonies in honour of the ancient gods.

-I hope you have enjoyed this introduction to the twelve Olympic gods.
-If you have a particular interest in the ancient Greek gods and heroes, you could always take a Greek mythology tour when you are in Greece – they are fab!
+I hope you have enjoyed this introduction to the twelve Olympic gods and goddesses.
+If you have a particular interest in the ancient Greek gods and heroes, consider taking a Greek mythology tour when you are in Greece – they are fab!